 It’s 2019.
-Can we run off-grid mansions staffed by AI robot servants using only solar and batteries yet?
+Can we run off-grid mansions staffed by AI robot servants using only solar panels and Tesla Powerwall batteries yet?
 Not quite, but you’re not alone if you got a little excited by the thought.

 Recent research indicates that 74% of people shopping for home solar power are also interested in home energy storage.
 And while fewer than 20% of people who buy solar end up with a battery to go along with it, there are signs that might be changing soon.

 Home battery storage is cheaper than ever, and new incentives available both nationally and in certain states are making going solar with batteries a smart move in more ways than one.
 The dream of powering your home with off-grid solar is still not quite “financially advantageous,” but having a battery in your home to save money on peak electricity costs and keep the lights on during a blackout is a reality today.

 If you’re already considering solar and you want to know about home energy storage and incentives, connect with one of our partner installers to get more details.
 If you’re ready to learn more, let’s delve into what home energy storage can do for you, and look at the places where it makes the most sense now.